Copyright © Astronomy Roadshow All rights Reserved

 The reason why the ground in shadow was dark while Aldrin was fairly light is because the white suit reflected around 72% of light while the ground around 8%.

 What is going on in these pictures from Apollo 11?
 In one shot the Lunar Module is in deep shadow and it can hardly be seen.
 The next shows it brightly lit.
 I know what it is...
 A spotlight!
 Aha got you all now.
 Yes it’s in a studio after all!

-One final word; if a spotlight was used, where are the extra shadows?
-My own test shown above right - did not require a spotlight; just extra opening of the aperture and the background was not vastly overexposed; just a little but still usable.
+If a spotlight was used, where are the extra shadows?
+My own test shown above did not require a spotlight; just extra opening of the aperture and the background was not vastly overexposed either; just a little but still usable.